knaw-huc/service-huc-editor/README.md

 Next to the docker container log there is a more extensive log inside the container at `/home/huc/huc-editor-service/logs/huc-editor-service.log`

-# Setup your own

-## Create or select a CMDI profile
+## Setup your own: create or select a CMDI profile

 Create or select a [CMDI](http://www.clarin.eu/cmdi/) profile in/from the [Component Registry](https://catalog.clarin.eu/ds/ComponentRegistry/)